Quefumas/gensound/README.md

 * Easy to use (based on NumPy syntax)
 * Offline sound generation
 * Flexible - it does not take much work to implement new audio or signal effects
-* Learner friendly - the inner workings are accessible and easily understood for those of us who are interested in music, sound, and DSP.
+* Educational - the inner workings are accessible and easily understood for those of us who are interested in music, sound, and DSP.
 * Supports parametrization and multiple channels
 * Supports user-defined custom panning schemes to serve any number of channels